 The dimensions are also in a similar way helpful for expats or expats-to-be in predicting potential challenges that they may face when moving abroad and preparing to deal with them.
 They also help understand the “new you” after moving abroad as well as sometimes unpredictable behaviours or reactions that you might face during the transition period.

 And the last thought which to some extent adds to the points above – cultural dimensions allow comparing cultures.
 And I don’t mean it in a bad way.
-As much as they can be, they’re objective and based on a thorough research, so even though they of course operate on the population averages, they give us a general overview on the differences that we might see between people from two cultures.
+As much as they can be, they’re objective and based on a thorough research, so even though they of course operate on the population averages, they give us a general overview of the differences that we might see between people from two different cultures.
 It also allows emphasizing similarities, on which you can then build your relations with other cultures.

 What’s extremely important when talking about cultural dimensions is that you can’t just take them for granted.
 These are not perfect tools, they don’t take into account individual differences between people and one theory doesn’t usually cover all aspects of culture.
 If you only stick to one concept in your work, you might miss out on some important information that were included in others.
-You can read more about the disadvantages of cultural dimensions concept in my other post.

 Make sure you treat cultural dimensions as a tool to build awareness and help discuss your experiences with others, instead of taking the culture’s descriptions exactly as they are.
 Provided that you do that, there is a great chance that your cross-cultural relations either in a professional or private life will gain on quality.